 Advising for first-year students begins prior to the first day of classes.
 Once students choose Le Moyne College, they receive Heading to the Heights, a First-year Student Guide, and access to an Online Advanced Registration System (OARS) that prepares them for a one-day “Summer Welcome” where they will meet an academic advisor in their major, complete their fall course schedule and take placement tests.
 This pre-college program is designed to acquaint students and their parents primarily with the academic aspects of the first-year experience.

 First Year of College

-First-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Office for Academic Advising and Support.
+First-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Student Success Center.
 The student’s first-year advisor should be considered a primary mentor and is critical in helping the new student develop the skills necessary to make valuable decisions throughout their academic career and in their major.
 Frequent interaction between first-year advisor and student is essential, especially in the first semester.

 After the first year, Le Moyne assigns upper-division faculty advisors to sophomores, juniors, seniors and transfer students.
 Each student is advised by the department chair of the major or a faculty designee of the chair.
 Transfer students who are undeclared are advised by the dean for academic advising and support, or the dean’s designee.
 Students who remain undeclared in their sophomore year may continue to be advised by either their first-year advisor or the dean/dean’s designee.